tparikka/AwsExperiments/README.md

 For this to work the DynamoDB table and S3 storage bucket must exist, creating a "chicken and egg" situation.
 We address this by creating a "landing zone" Terraform module that establishes the minimum possible assets required to support IAC deployments.
-This module can be lives in `/iac/landing-zone` and can be deployed with the command `terraform apply`.
+This module can be lives in `/iac/landing-zone`.

+**NOTE**: Because S3 bucket names must be globally unique, in `s3.tf` the bucket name must be updated.
+Replace `firstname-lastname` with the developer's first and last name to provide uniqueness.
+There is also a `provider.tf` in each other module where the `bucket` name in the `backend` section must be updated to reflect this value in the developer's fork.

-### Infrastructure
+#### Infrastructure

 Once the landing zone has been deployed, other infrastructure can be deployed as needed.
 This can include resources like: